trludewig/ToDoApp/README.md

 **Question 1:** "What are your reactions to the Android app development platform so far?
 Compare and contrast Android's approach to layouts and user interfaces in past platforms you've used."

 **Answer:** I love it!
 In just a few minutes, one can feel a sense of accomplishment and have a little app that works!
-Android themes, layouts, and styling remind me of CSS in my past web development.
-Both use styling inheritance, leverage different layout patterns such as grid, linear, etc., and either relative or absolute positioning.
-Compared to web development, the layouts in Android are much more decoupled from the business logic.
-That said, I have not done any serious development in four years, so things may have changed.
+Android themes, layouts, and styling remind me of CSS.
+Both use styling inheritance, leverage different layout patterns such as grid, linear, etc., and have relative/absolute positioning.
+Android layouts are more decoupled from the business logic relative to most web frameworks I’m familiar with.

 **Question 2:** "Take a moment to reflect on the `ArrayAdapter` used in your pre-work.
 How would you describe an adapter in this context and what is its function in Android?
 Why do you think the adapter is important?
 Explain the purpose of the `convertView` in the `getView` method of the `ArrayAdapter`."